-We’ve never been on a gület cruise – hopefully we can rectify that one day – but if there is one thing that symbolises Southwest Turkey and the Turquoise coast, and one thing that contributed to us falling in love with Fethiye as soon as we arrived in 1998, it’s the sight of these beautiful, wooden vessels.
+We’ve never been on a gület cruise – hopefully we can rectify that one day (update 2015 – we finally made it on to a Turkish gulet cruise) – but if there is one thing that symbolises Southwest Turkey and the Turquoise coast, and one thing that contributed to us falling in love with Fethiye as soon as we arrived in 1998, it’s the sight of these beautiful, wooden vessels.

 This is a photo from January 4th when we went for a stroll along the sea, through Çalış and further along to Koca Çalış.
 There was a fair amount of heat to the sun and we saw that Mutlu Restaurant1 had a couple of plastic tables out on the beach.
 Well, we would have been silly not to make the most of the beautiful weather so we sat down to enjoy an Efes Pilsen in the winter afternoon sun.